Amid ups and downs of season, Wild’s Gaudreau gets high of parenthood

 Gaudreau absorbed a heavy hit from former teammate Ryan Reaves in the second game of the season at Toronto.

 Although he kept playing, Gaudreau was dealing with broken ribs and eventually exited the lineup.
-Coach John Hynes mentioned Gaudreau has been "battling things" throughout the season.
+Hynes mentioned Gaudreau has been "battling things" throughout the season.

 "It's just time," Gaudreau said.
 "I get some bad timings on some hits sometimes.
 But again, there's no excuses.
 It is hockey.
 And again, like I said, we wish it was always uphill, and it hasn't been this year.
 But there's a lot of things to take out of that and grow from, and that's my mindset 100 percent.